simplex-chat/simplex-chat/docs/rfcs/2024-02-12-database-migration.md

 On the source device:
 1. Tap "Migrate to another device".
-2. Confirm in alert that the chat will stop, etc.
+2. The chat will stop showing "Stopping chat" to the user.
 3. If passphrase was:
    - not set: make user set it in a separate screen.
    - set: make user verify it.